stormpath/stormpath-sdk-express/README.md

     var grantedScope = '';

-    // do your logic, then..
+    // do your logic, then callback with an error or the granted scope

-    done(grantedScope)
+    done(null,grantedScope)

   }
 }